 Case Study··3 min read

-VoIP + Bitrix24 in Manufacturing: From Phone Chaos to Full Analytics in Two Weeks
+VoIP + Bitrix24 in Manufacturing: From Phone Chaos to Full Analytics in 21 Days

 How to integrate VoIP telephony with Bitrix24 at a manufacturing company.
 Call recording, deal attribution, AI transcription.
 Real metrics and ROI calculation from an EU integrator.

 VoIP for business paired with CRM isn't a "nice to have" — it's a baseline sales management tool.
 If your reps are still calling from personal mobiles and writing commitments in a notebook, you're losing 20–30% of deals to plain forgetfulness.
-In this article we break down a two-week deployment at a manufacturing company and how we calculated the payback.
+In this article we break down a typical scenario: how a 21-day deployment unfolds at mid-sized manufacturing companies and how the payback is typically calculated.

 The problem: calls as a black box

-Before deployment, the situation was typical for mid-sized manufacturing: eight sales reps, all calling from personal phones.
+Typical picture in mid-sized manufacturing: 6–10 sales reps, all calling from personal phones.
 What actually happens — nobody knows.
 How many calls a day, what was promised, where the negotiation stands, when to call back.
 When a rep goes on holiday or quits, their accounts "reset" — the next person starts from zero with no context.

 How VoIP + CRM works together